Siegmund Weltlinger

-Siegmund Weltlinger (born March 29, 1886 in Hamburg, died 18 May 1974 in Berlin) was a founding member and first Jewish president of the Society for Christian-Jewish Cooperation in Berlin from 1949 to 1970.
-He has been honorary president since 1970.
+Siegmund Weltlinger (March 29, 1886, in Hamburg – May 18, 1974, in Berlin) was a founding member and first Jewish president of the Society for Christian-Jewish Cooperation in Berlin from 1949 to 1970.
+He was honorary president since 1970.
 Weltlinger was also a CDU member.

 Early life

 Weltlinger was born in 1886 in Hamburg and grew up in Kassel, where he performed his military service after high school and then completed a banking apprenticeship.
 During the First World War, he served as a front-line soldier in 1915.
 Later, he was transferred as a financial expert in the central buying group of Belgian civilian administration.
 In November 1918, he went back to Berlin, where he was married a year later.

 Between the wars

 He joined the bank, Julius I. Mayer, as a profit-participating attorney.
 In 1925 he left the bank and started his own business as a stockbroker, which he practiced until Kristallnacht in 1938.